Birth of Kazi Nazrul Islam

 Nazrul wrote and sung Chatradaler Gaan

-Nazrul wrote a song Chatradaler Gaan for the youths and students meet at Krishnanagar.
-In that meeting poet himself sung the song as the inauguration song.
+Nazrul wrote a song Chatradaler Gaan for the youth and students' meet at Krishnanagar.
+The poet himself sung the song at the inauguration of the meeting.

 Arindam Khaled was born